Zhang Family Temple is an unexpected quiet oasis, a few meters away from the bustled Taiwan Boulevard.

 - As you enter from the main gate on the front, a small garden and a half-moon pool welcome you.

 - The half-moon pool was a common feature, in these kind of gentry homes (also Chaihsing Villa still has one).
 It had many functions, such as fire water reservoir, Feng Shui element, fish tank and, also, for collecting grey-water.

 - The complex has a “dragon side” and a “tiger side“.

 - The “dragon side” is on the left (the right side for you when you are facing the front of the house).
 The landlords lived on that side.

 - The “tiger side” is on the right.
 The tenants that worked the family’s land lived there.
 You can still see the thatched roof.

-- Dragon and tiger sides are one of the basic elements of Chinese architecture.
+- Dragon and tiger sides are basic elements of Chinese architecture.
 Temples have a dragon and a tiger side as well.

 - The house has beautiful swallowtails roofs.
 Only temples and high ranking officers homes (such as the Lins of Wufeng) could have that kind of roof.
 But, when the Zhangs built their home, the Japanese were in charge, while the Qing Emperor was far away.
 So the Zhangs could break the rules … without any fear of bearing the consequences.

 - The main courtyard is the focal point of the house.
 From there you can access the shrine where Zhang Family ancestors are still worshiped today.

 - The pieces of furniture that adorn the inner rooms are quite interesting.
 Beds, wardrobes, dressing tables and more, all collected by some Zhang family members and displayed here.